 Steps to make Cream of Asparagus Soup Recipe

-- Snap off the woody ends and lay the asparagus spears on a cookie sheet.
-Drizzle with olive oil, sprinkle with salt & pepper.
+- Snap off the ends and lay the asparagus on a baking sheet.
+Drizzle with olive oil, season with salt & pepper.
 Roast for 15 minutes.

-- Using a submersion or stand blender, blend the soup until it is creamy.
+- Blend the soup until it is creamy.
 Top with remaining asparagus and crumbled bacon.

 And…. no cream, nope…. not a drop!
 The creaminess comes from Yukon Gold potatoes.
 The starch in the potatoes make the soup creamy and luscious.
 And even a bigger bonus?
 No peeling the taters.
 I appreciate that little timesaver too!

 - You bet.
 Although this soup calls for roasting the asparagus, if you’re short on time you can certainly eliminate that step and add all of the vegetables to the stock pot and cook them together.
 Make it both ways and compare which you enjoy most!